 - In the case of a joint account, no maximum limit has been prescribed on the value of the deposits.
 The interest rate applicable on such deposits is fixed at 6% per annum with effect from 1st December 2016 and will go up to 7% with effect from 1st July 2021 for all new subscribers who join after that date.

-- The minimum amount which can be deposited in an individual account is Rs 10,000/- which must be maintained till maturity to avoid premature withdrawal or forfeiture of interest earned by you during this period as well as any penalty charges levied against you if withdrawn before maturity even if due to death or illness etc.
+- The minimum amount that can be deposited in an individual account is Rs 10,000/- which must be maintained till maturity to avoid premature withdrawal or forfeiture of interest earned by you during this period as well as any penalty charges levied against you if withdrawn before maturity even if due to death or illness etc.

 Deposits in SCSS can be made only by cheque or demand draft.
 Cash payments are not allowed.